Diving in Hurghada

 Advanced Open Water Diver

 SSI Advanced Open Water Diver Course The SSI Advanced Open Water Diver course is an advanced diving course that builds on the SSI Open Water Diver certification and expands your diving skills through adventure dives.
 The course offers an exciting and challenging experience for divers who already have basic diving experience and is suitable for both newly certified divers and more experienced divers.
 Under the supervision of one of our professional SSI instructors, you will be guided through various training areas.
 If you are already certified as an SSI Adventure Diver, you only need to complete two more adventure dives to receive the Advanced Open Water Diver certification.
 Course content The SSI Advanced Open Water Diver course consists of five adventure dives, which are usually completed within two days.
 Underwater navigation and deep diving are compulsory parts of the course, the other three dives are optional.
 Examples of adventure dives are: Wreck diving Drift diving Night diving Perfect buoyancy control Depending on your interests, you can also choose specialty dives such as fish identification, digital underwater photography or other available adventure dives.
-Our diving instructors will be happy to advise you.
+Our instructors will be happy to advise you.
 On the deep dive, you will learn how to plan and carry out dives safely, taking into account the physiological effects and challenges of depths of up to 30 metres.
 The navigation dive teaches you how to orientate yourself underwater, use natural landmarks and navigate safely with a compass.
 Requirements SSI Open Water Diver certification or equivalent Minimum age: 12 years Sufficient swimming skills Good physical condition

-17 February +1 More
+08 April +1 More

 Dive Activity